The Vaginismus Gift Guide

 Slow and gradual penetration is usually recommended for treating vaginismus—that’s why dilators are at the top of the list.
 But for someone who has gotten used to the process of dilation, adding a little vibration can help ease pain even further.
 Lelo Liv 2 is a great option for someone who’s looking to up their dilation game, providing a range of vibrations and pulses to help increase sexual pleasure with penetration.
 It’s also a nice, slim size and has a tapered end, making it easier for people who are wary of penetration.

-While we’re huge fans of pretty much all lubes, Uberlube consistently makes the top of our list because it’s long-lasting, scent-free, and can be used with vaginas, butts, and Ohnut.
+While we’re huge fans of pretty much all lubes, Oh Naturale consistently makes the top of our list because it’s long-lasting, scent-free, and can be used with vaginas, Ohnut, and silicone toys.
 Also, fun fact: it’s great for taming flyaways!
 Now that’s what we call a multi use product.

 Vaginismus makes it really difficult to have penetrative sex.
 But with Ohnut, you can ease your way into it, even if you’re not ready to go all the way.
 That's because Ohnut is specifically designed to be worn on a penis or toy to help control depth of penetration.
 It’s a great gift for anyone who’s struggling with vaginismus but feels like maybe they’re ready to start taking things to the next level.